a-tham/seven_four/README.md

 ### Seven/Four: Music Genre Prediction and Audio Sample Recommendation

+Note: It was fun whilst it lasted, but development on this project has been stopped and the website is no longer available!

 Website up live now at http://54.255.163.150:8080 !
 (Optimised for desktop usage viewing)

 Please refer to the PDF slides (seven_four_capstone.pdf) for further details.